-One thing that really gets up my nose is people driving on our roads who do not know or do not follow the rules of the road.
+One thing that really gets up my nose is people driving on Queensland roads who do not know or do not follow the rules of the road.
 In my rough guestimation I reckon maybe 50% or more people do not know the roundabout rules.
 How many people have you witnessed indicate to turn right when entering a roundabout, but then continue straight ahead?
 And how many times have you been cut off by some looney turning right from the left (outer) lane?

 The indicator rules are really quite simple…